-Margo Price returns on May 8 with That's How Rumors Get Started, a new album which features a high-profile producer in Sturgill Simpson and promises the in-studio equivalent of Price's "sky-high and scorching rock-and-roll show."
+Margo Price returns on July 10 with That's How Rumors Get Started, a new album which features a high-profile producer in Sturgill Simpson.
+Press materials promise the in-studio equivalent of Price's "sky-high and scorching rock-and-roll show."

 It's Price's first release for Loma Vista Recordings after a pair of studio albums with Third Man Records.
 She co-produced the new songs with Simpson and David Ferguson, and a majority of the album was cut at Los Angeles' EastWest Studios, the birthplace of "9 to 5."

 Simpson formed an all-star band for the proceedings featuring guitarist Matt Sweeney (Adele, Iggy Pop), bassist Pino Palladino (D'Angelo, John Mayer), drummer James Gadson (Aretha Franklin, Marvin Gaye) and keyboardist Benmont Tench (Tom Petty & The Heartbreakers).

 Tracking occurred when Price was pregnant with her daughter Ramona.
 "They're both a creation process," she says in a press release.
 "And I was being really good to my body and my mind during that time.
 I had a lot of clarity from sobriety."

 "I'd Die For You"